How Therapy Works: 32 Proven Stats from Melbourne Psychologists

 Fact #13

-Psychologists in Melbourne offer several popular therapies, including CBT, ACT, DBT, and psychodynamic therapy.
-CBT is the most common, provided by 58% of psychologists in the city.
+Psychologists in Melbourne are able to offer several therapy modalities, including CBT, ACT, DBT, and psychodynamic therapy.
+Provided by 58% of psychologists in Melbourne, CBT seems to be the most popular.
 (Source: APS, 2022)

 Fact #14